 On a regular basis, I solve puzzles under the pseudonym Spelvin on Logic Masters India and Croco-Puzzle.
 The latter of which is a German site, so it takes some getting used to if you don't speak German.
 Chrome translates it pretty well, though.
 I've also recently been solving puzzles on David Millar's site, The Griddle.
 I would describe his work as inconsistent but often fun (which probably is a good description of my own puzzle construction).
 I used to solve on Nikoli's website, but I found it was taking too large a chunk out of my free time.
 (And you can probably tell from the length of this page that that's an issue.

 Every year I compete in the US Puzzle Championship, which determines the US team for the World Puzzle Championship.
 Most years I perform well enough to be named an alternate (sometimes ahead of people who make the team anyway due to grandfathering rules), but I've never been on the official team.
 I was part of the first B-team the US ever sent to the WPC (Eger, Hungary in 2005), and we did very well, although our results were officially unofficial.
-In August 2014, I will attend my second WPC and first WSC (World Sudoku Championship) in London, as a member of the B-team for both events.
+In August 2014, I attended my second WPC and first WSC (World Sudoku Championship) in London, as a member of the B-team for both events.

 I'm also very fond of word puzzles and wordplay in general.
 I am a member, and used to be Secretary for, the National Puzzlers' League, the world's oldest puzzling organization.
 The NPL newsletter includes member-submitted puzzles in not my favorite types, though the cryptic crosswords are excellent.
 The real draw, however, is their yearly convention, where I get to see tons of nerdy friends and solve puzzles and play games.
 The name "Spelvin" I use on the logic sites above is my "nom de plume" in the NPL and comes from the traditional actor's pseudonym, George Spelvin.